rktjmp/hotpot.nvim/COOKBOOK.md

 }
 ```

-By default, Fennels compiler wont show an error if you try to reference unknown
+By default, Fennels compiler won't show an error if you try to reference unknown
 symbols.
 You may prefer to enforce a known list so your builds get "hard
 errors":